 The Savannah Electric Company was founded in December 1901.
 The following year they purchased the Edison Electric Illuminating Company of Savannah.
 Stone and Webster Management Association was hired from Boston to manage the daily operations of the Savannah Electric Company.
-Stone and Webster were renowned for their management of electrical utilities, and managed utility companies all over the Southeast.
+The group was renowned for their management of electrical utilities, and managed utility companies all over the Southeast.

-Savannah Electric Company became responsible for powering the trolley cars, city street lights, and homes throughout Savannah, Georgia.
+The Savannah Electric Company became responsible for powering the trolley cars, street lights, and homes throughout the city.
 Within a few years, they were serving over 3,400 customers.
-Engineers from Stone and Webster came to Georgia in April 1912 to construct a new power station for the city.
+Engineers from Stone and Webster came to Georgia in April 1912 to construct a new power station for Savannah.

 Engineers selected a site located on the edge of the Savannah River, in the shadow of the Talmadge Memorial Bridge.
 Riverside Power Plant began operation on October 31, 1912 and was fully completed by April 1913.